-LAVENDER HILL, notable chiefly for the fact that the Battalion's fires produced a large secondary explosion,106 and by Operation BLUE BALL.107 RED BALL IV saw the batteries at Phuoc Vinh provide support fire for the 1st Brigade, 1st Infantry Division as the latter staged a resupply convoy to Phuoc Vinh.108 After supporting QUICK KICK II, Battery "B" displaced to the village of Bo Mau II (1 1⁄2 miles east of Phuoc Vinh) in support of Operation QUICK KICK IV from 24 January 1966 to 11 February 1966.109 Battery "A" moved from Bien Hoa to Long Thanh in support of Operation MALLET on 29 January 1966.
-It assumed a new positon during the same operation on 11 February 1966.110 Another resupply convoy operation, RED BALL V, followed on 29 January 1966 to 11 February 1966.
+The Battalion's first operation was JINGLE BELLS, held appropriately during the Christmas season, 19 - 20 December 1965.
+106 It was followed by LAVENDER HILL, notable chiefly for the fact that the Battalion's fires produced a large secondary explosion, 107 and by Operation BLUE BALL.
+108 RED BALL IV saw the batteries at Phuoc Vinh provide support fire for the 1st Brigade, 1st Infantry Division as the latter staged a resupply convoy to Phuoc Vinh.
+109 After supporting QUICK KICK II, Battery "B" displaced to the village of Bo Mau II (11⁄2 miles east of Phuoc Vinh) in support of Operation QUICK KICK IV from 24 January 1966 to 11 February 1966.
+110 Battery "A" moved from Bien Hoa to Long Thanh in support of Operation MALLET on 29 January 1966.
+It assumed a new positon during the same operation on 11 February 1966.
+111 Another resupply convoy operation, RED BALL V, followed on 29 January 1966 to 1 February 1966.
+112

-One of the Battalion's finest hours occurred during Operation ROLLING STONE, 10 February 1966 to 20 February 1966.
+One of the Battalion's finest hours occurred during Operation ROLL-ING STONE, 10 February 1966 to 20 February 1966.
 This operation produced the first major contact between the VC and the 1st Brigade, 1st Infantry Division.
-Three confirmed, and possibly five battalions of VC had tried to overrun the field positon of the 1st Brigade.
+Three confirmed, and possibly five battalions of VC had tried to overrun the field position of the 1st Brigade.
 The 6th Battalion, 27th Artillery (at Phuoc Vinh) was called upon to fire numerous counter mortar plots located by the counter mortar radar of the 1st Battalion, 5th Artillery.
 These fires effectively silenced the enemy mortars.
 The Battalion's guns also fired at numerous suspected VC troop locations, and placed a ring of defensive fires around the 1st Brigade perimeter.
 The combination of all these fires contributed significantly towards the 1st Brigade's repulsing the enemy attack.
 A body count made the next morning disclosed that over 140 VC had been killed in the battle.
-Many of these casualties were attributed to artillery fire.112
+Many of these casualties were attributed to artillery fire.

 Operation SILVER CITY was a joint operation with the 1st Infantry Division, 173d Airborne Brigade and the 10th ARVN Division.
 The 6th Battalion, 27th Artillery served as a general support headquarters throughout the entire operation.
 Battery "D", 8th Battalion, 6th Artillery was attached to the Battalion with Battery "B", 2d Battalion, 32d Artillery providing reinforcing fire for the Battalion.
 All in all the Battalion tactically controlled the fires of five widely separated heavy artillery batteries during SILVER CITY.
 This control was exercised through the use of FM/AM radios and by sole use/common use VHF circuits.
-At one point in the operation a battalion of the 173d Airborne was nearly surrounded by VC.
-The Battalion massed the fires of Battery "C", 6th Battalion, 27th Artillery and Battery "D", 8th Battalion, 6th Artillery onto a whole series of concentrations that surrounded the 173d Airborne's perimeter.
-In the resultant firefight
+At one point in the operation a battalion of the 173d Airborne was nearly